Belikeemmanuel/find-my-pharm/Capstone Proposal.md

 ### Data

-There will be three tables in a single database
+There will be four tables in a single database

 Drugs table : primary key : drugId

+Pharmacy table: primary key : pharmId

-Pharmacy table: foriegn key : drugId ; relationship: one to many
+Pharmacy drugs table: foreign key : drugId, pharmId ; relationship: many to many

 Health tips: no relationship